oliora/ppconsul/README.md

 A C++ client library for [Consul](http://consul.io).
 Consul is a distributed tool for discovering and configuring services in your infrastructure.

 The goal of PPConsul is to:
 * Fully cover version 1 of Consul [HTTP API](http://www.consul.io/docs/agent/http.html).
+Please check the current [implementation status](status.md).
 * Provide simple but modular and effective API based on modern C++ approaches.
 This includes to be C++11 aware.
 * Support different platforms.
 At the moment, Linux, Windows and OSX platforms supported.
 * Cover all the code with automated tests.